CTR-tools/CTR-tools/README.md

 * If the file listed doesn't exist, it will be written to BIG as a zero-byte entry (for example useful to remove STR thumbnails).

 ## lng2txt
 Converts LNG files into text files and back.
-LNG files contains all the strings used in the game, thus allows to localize the game in any language based on latin alphabet.
+LNG files contain all the strings used in the game, thus allows to localize the game in any language based on latin alphabet.

 Usage: lng2txt.exe C:\example\somefile.lng
 * Note: | is considered a new line character